ENGAGEMENT

 The annual launch of the G-FINDER report

 Since its inception, the launch of the G-FINDER neglected disease report has provided an annual opportunity for key players in the global health community to come together.
-A panel made up of prominent members of the global health community discusses key issues in global health and provides an opportunity for the attendees to contribute to the discussion.

 The report is available here, along with the accompanying press release

-The launch event for the 2021 G-FINDER neglected disease report can be viewed here
+The launch event for the 2022 G-FINDER neglected disease report can be viewed here

 Connecting with the global health community